ishoyy/Unplug-App/README.md

 - Rewards created by user are not sorted in the order that they are created
 - Users should not be able to check-in for days that are not the current date.
 This limitation is temporary though, since being able to check-in for past days is useful for testing the featurea of the application for the current release.

+## Contact

+If you'd like to get in touch or give any feedback, please do so at the following email: ishaarifx@gmail.com